 (a) the notice is ineffectual unless a notice specifying the breach of the agreement and requiring payment of the rent is given to the tenant not less than 14 days before the notice of termination is given; and

-(b) the notice is not rendered ineffectual by failure by the owner to make a prior formal demand for payment of the rent.
+(b) the notice is not rendered ineffectual by failure by the lessor to make a prior formal demand for payment of the rent.

 (5) Despite subsection (4)(a), notice of termination upon the ground of a breach of the agreement to pay rent may be given immediately the breach occurs but where notice is so given —

-(a) the owner shall not make an application under section 71 if the rent due under the agreement is paid in full before the day specified in the notice as the day on which the tenant is to deliver up possession of the premises;
+(a) the lessor shall not make an application under section 71 if the rent due under the agreement is paid in full before the day specified in the notice as the day on which the tenant is to deliver up possession of the premises;

-(b) the owner shall not continue proceedings in respect of an application under section 71 if —
+(b) the lessor shall not continue proceedings in respect of an application under section 71 if —

 (i) the rent due under the agreement; and

-(ii) the amount of any fee paid by the owner under section 18(1),
+(ii) the amount of any fee paid by the lessor under section 18(1),

-are paid in full to the owner not less than one day before the hearing of application; and
+are paid in full to the lessor not less than one day before the hearing of application; and

 (c) the hearing of an application under section 71 shall take place not less than 21 days after notice is given.